browserengineering/book/book/animations.md

 }
 ```

-Now `style` can animate any changed properties listed in
+The `style` function can animate any changed properties listed in
 `ANIMATED_PROPERTIES`:
-f

 ``` {.python}
 def style(node, rules):
     if old_style: